-Some children are not that familiar with a resume and its uses.
-In developing such a document, parents and other nurturers are identifying the child’s interests, knowledge, skills, abilities, achievements as well as boosting their self-esteem.
-Such documentation begun in the early years provides a jump start for work experience, whether that work experience is opening up their own businesses and hiring employees, or working as an employee.
-Developing a resume for a young child is a self-esteem booster and lets that child know that what activities he or she takes part in are important and this is one of the ways we celebrate their activities.
+Some children are not familiar with the uses of a resume.
+Such documentation begun in the early years provides a jump-start for work experience, whether that work experience is opening up their own businesses and hiring employees, or working as an employee.
+A resume is a mere introduction into your child’s life, and what is on that resume are themes for deeper discussions about the person (child) on paper.

-Another point to consider in developing resumes for children is that some children may not excel academically but have wonderful talents and abilities.
-Parents can highlight, on paper, these talents and abilities along with their children’s interests.
-Children’s talents, abilities, and interests can translate into certain competencies such as leadership, teamwork, attention to detail, effective communication, or resourcefulness.
+Another point to consider in developing resumes for children is that some children may not excel academically but have wonderful talents, skills, and abilities.
+Parents can highlight, on paper, these talents, skills, and abilities along with their children’s interests.
+Children’s talents, skills, abilities, and interests can translate into certain competencies such as leadership, teamwork, attention to detail, effective communication, or resourcefulness.
 A resume can be developed based on your child’s competencies alone.

-Completed tasks assigned at home can translate into consistency and follow-through.
-Your child always leaving an area in better condition than he or she found it can translate into organization skills.
-If teachers and others call upon your child to perform tasks, don’t say “Why do they always ask my child?”
-Maybe it’s because your child can be depended upon to complete the tasks thus displaying a competency of dependability.
+Completed tasks assigned at home or other places can translate into consistency and follow-through.
+Your child always leaving an area in better condition than he or she found it could translate into organizational skills.
+If teachers and others call upon your child to perform tasks, don’t say, “Why do they always ask my child?”
+Maybe it’s because your child can be depended upon to complete the tasks, thus displaying a competency of dependability.
 A resume can emphasize or de-emphasize academics depending on how it is developed.
 Yes, we do want our children to excel academically.
 If a child is an athlete but does not excel in their chosen sport, this does not make him or her unsuccessful.
 A resume for a child paints that child as more than one dimensional, and helps that child to know that he or she has other areas of interest to develop.
 Anyway you look at it, resumes can benefit our children.
 Let’s use this valuable tool to our children’s advantage.

 If you like this, please share.
 Thanks!